Lineham Falls tumble from Lineham Lakes in Waterton Lakes National Park, Alberta, Canada.

 Buchanan Ridge fills the end of the Lineham Creek valley on the hike east between Mount Blakiston and Mount Lineham towards the trail-head.

-Within a very short window, from the grassy slope along Ruby Ridge, there is a spectacular, silhouette view to the south of 2,708 (8,883 ft) Mount Custer, with the Herbst Glacier on its flank.
+Within a very short window, from the grassy slope along Ruby Ridge, there is a spectacular, silhouette view to the south of 2,708 m (8,883 ft) Mount Custer, with the Herbst Glacier on its flank.
 The powerful image brings back memories of the kayak adventure on Cameron Lake earlier in the day.

 About midway across the grassy plain on the flank of Ruby Ridge a glance left reveals a deer watching me intently in close proximity from the shade of one of the few trees on Ruby Ridge.
 A few moments are spent gazing at each other.
 I talk.
 Deer listens.
 Then, as the hiking proceeds again, deer hikes nearby along with me.
 When trail side shrubbery becomes deeper and the trail begins a more aggressive descent, deer veers higher on the ridge and we part ways.
-The special encounter is calming.
+The encounter is special.

 Deer and I are able to briefly bond because our ears are the same size.